 Das Streichquartett im Wort und Bild from 1898 represents this London quartet with two different entries.
 The common players are Louis Ries, Ludwig Straus, and Alfredo Piatti.
 The first entry calls the group the “Joachim’sche Quartett (London)” and is led by Joachim.

 Joachim, Ries, Straus, Piatti (1888), from The British Museum, Asset no. 1613102537

 The second “Londoner Quartett” has Wilma Norman-Neruda leading the group.
-She started in 1869.
+She started in 1869 and was a mainstay for thirty years.
 Joachim’s London visit was usually from February to April.
 The series typically began in November, so she led the quartet during the first three months, and Joachim for the last two.
 The illustration below from 1872 is perhaps the most famous representation of this ensemble, and striking for the prominence of Norman-Neruda, with her ruffles and voluminous skirts leading the men.
 Sherlock Holmes went to a concert specifically to see her in his first story, A Study in Scarlet, in 1887.

 With over 1500 concerts spanning forty-six seasons, changes of personnel were inevitable.
 Ludwig Straus occasionally led the quartet, from the 1860s to as late as 1891.
 Other collaborators during the early years included some old-timers from the first half of the century.
 The two configurations pictured were the most well known.